RakhithJK/libarchive-libarchive-wiki/Filenames.md

 TODO:  This puts a big burden on client software.
 In particular, UTF-8 client software may be faced with raw POSIX-convention filenames that it can do nothing with.

+TODO:  Even worse:  Common behavior on POSIX systems demands that UTF-8 filenames be translated (via iconv or similar) to the user's local preferred character set.
+The proposal above leaves no clean way to do that translation (other than pushing this common requirement onto the client).

 ## Writing archives

 When **writing** archives, the data in the entry object will be used as follows: